Evolution of Electricity markets in Europe

 This week covers two large topics.
 We explore in more detail how system balancing is organised in Europe, and we explain why it is important to pay attention to the detailed technicalities of system operation and connection requirements.

 The course material discusses how the responsibility to keep the lights on is shared between system operators and introduce the concepts of frequency containment, frequency restoration and reserve replacement.
 It explains balancing responsible parties and imbalance settlement, and cover the topics of balancing capacity tenders, balancing energy markets, and the related issue of scarcity pricing in balancing markets.
 Cross-border balancing markets and the European platforms for the exchange of balancing energy are other important topics of this week, as are open issues in the field of congestion management in balancing markets.
-The material also explores if and how regional system operation is organised regionally.
-The last part of this week are the EU connection network codes (RfG NC and DC NC) and their ongoing implementation, including the special case of energy storage.
+The material also explores if and how system operation is organised regionally.
+The last part of this week are the EU connection network codes (RfG NC and DC NC) and their ongoing implementation and amendments, including the special case of energy storage and electric vehicles.

 Topics: Balance Responsible Party, Balancing Service Provider, Frequency Containment Reserves, Frequency Restoration Reserves, Replacement Reserves, Gate Closure Time, Imbalance Netting, Load-Frequency Control Area, European platforms, Regional Coordination Centre, Critical Grid Situation, Power-Generating Modules, Power Park Module, Rate of Change of Frequency, Significant Grid User.